-The Dutch horticulture sector is an innovative industry that has developed a very high level of know-how and expertise.
+The Dutch horticulture sector is an innovative industry that has developed a very high level of knowhow and expertise.
 Through cooperation with local partners, sector development can be supported by technological innovations offered by the Dutch.
 For instance optimisation of production levels and quality can be realized by applying the best suitable technologies, improved seed varieties and management practices.
 Also reduction of inputs and outputs will support the efficiency of a sector.
 When it comes to environmentally sustainable technologies, the Dutch sector can create added value in the Kenyan sector through technological innovations in the field of water saving technologies, clean energy solutions, waste management and solutions in the field of data management and ICT.

 The Dutch sector is highly active in the Kenyan sector with activities ranging from supporting local smallholders to trade support for Dutch companies that wish to penetrate the market of the medium to large scale professional producers and exporters.
 All interviewed companies and knowledge institutes expressed their interest in further expansion of their activities in Kenya and reacted positive to participate in joint activities such as an HCoE.

-Interviewees were usually not very interested in general business support activities, cooperation in an preferred HCoE for technology demonstration, training and networking activities.
-Sometimes with a specific focus on a subsector (flowers or vegetables) or theme within the sector (e.g. post-harvest ICT solutions, handling, production technology).
+Interviewees were usually not very interested in general business support activities, but preferred cooperation in an HCoE for technology demonstration, training and networking activities.
+Sometimes with a specific focus on a subsector (flowers or vegetables) or theme within the sector (e.g. post-harvest handling, ICT solutions, production technology).

-None of the interviewees is expected to take the lead in developing new HCoE iniatives, only follow-up to current or recently finished activities can be expected.
-However almost all interviewees will be interested to link up to an HCoE initiative in case the option arises and the initiative falls within their line of business.
+None of the interviewees is expected to be taking the lead in developing new HCoE iniatives, only followup to current or recently finished activities can be expected.
+Almost all interviewees will be interested to link up to an HCoE initiative in case the option arises and the initiative falls within their line of business.

-Based on all the interviews an effort has been made to categorize the Dutch sector interests
+Based on all the interviews an effort has been made to categorize the Dutch sector interests into a selected number of themes that have potential for follow up: